Charisma Carpenter: Career

 In 2009, Carpenter starred in production company Red Sparrow's first film, Psychosis, which was released on January 11, 2011.
 In August 2010, she had a supporting role in Sylvester Stallone's The Expendables.
 After the success of The Expendables, Carpenter was cast in Human Factor and in the indie thriller Crash Site.
 She appeared in an episode of the seventh season of Supernatural alongside Buffy co-star James Marsters.
 In 2012, Carpenter landed a recurring role as Rebecca Sewell in the first season of ABC Family drama series The Lying Game.
 She was upgraded to a series regular for the second season.
 Later in the same year, she reprised her role as Lacy in The Expendables 2.

-On August 28, 2013, Surviving Evil (original working title: I Survived Evil) debuted on Investigation Discovery, with Carpenter as host; in the premiere episode, Carpenter herself was featured as a crime survivor, revisiting the horrific attack she and two friends suffered at the hands of violent serial rapist and police officer Henry Hubbard Jr. on San Diego's Torrey Pines State Beach in 1991.
+On August 28, 2013, Surviving Evil (original working title: I Survived Evil) debuted on Investigation Discovery, with Carpenter as host; in the premiere episode, Carpenter herself was featured as a crime survivor, revisiting the horrific attack her two friends and she suffered at the hands of violent serial rapist and police officer Henry Hubbard, Jr., on San Diego's Torrey Pines State Beach in 1991.
 She starred in the 2015 erotic film Bound, alongside Morgan Obenreder, which received a lukewarm reception.
 She later led the television film Mommy's Secret.

+In 2025, Carpenter announced her new re-watch podcast called, The Bitch Is Back! where she will watch for the first-time every episode of Buffy the Vampire Slayer and Angel.